 Solution – notice that this is a common behavioral trap when you see yourself falling for it, back off and stick to your investment or budgetary plans.

 Bias #5 – Bandwagon Effect

 Definition – in simple words it is the herd mentality

 Example – in your office everyone decides to invest in gold because the market is low and do so you.
 Or your relatives and uncles decide that life insurance is the best way to save tax, you also decide to follow.
 When clearly they are the wrong choice.
 One person example – in the SCBA (Supreme Court Bar Association) there is a tie-up with a particular company’s life insurance.
 And I see many people just buying that insurance because most of the other lawyers are also buying it.
 Now I am not saying that this particular company’s offering is bad but only saying that just because everyone else is purchasing it, makes it the right option.
 One should always purchase, not blindly following the herd, but after carefully analyzing the options.

 Solution – Don’t just follow the crowd but analyze what are your requirements and then what are the best solutions based on your investment need.
 If you are a young salaried person then invest in equity and if about to retire and obviously can’t carry many risks then look for safer options – maybe debt funds.
 But don’t just follow the crowd and invest based on your requirements and financial situation.

 Bias #6 – Proximity bias

 Definition – we give more importance to things in our current than in the future.

-- Example – study of people under F-MRI shows that for future they viewed themselves with the same regard of a stranger.
-In fact doctors in US, shows the pictures of people on computer screen that if they don’t exercise or take their medicine then in the future they will look like so and so and this caused more compliance to the diet plan.
+Example – The study of people under F-MRI shows that for future they viewed themselves with the same regard as a stranger.
+In fact, doctors in the US, show the pictures of people on a computer screen that if they don’t exercise or take their medicine then in the future they will look so and so and this caused more compliance to the diet plan.

 Bias #7 – Recency Bias + Negativity bias